 Running the Club

-The Eagle Ski Club is a national club operated entirely by volunteers; we don't have a head office (or any office for that matter) or employees.
+Our club is run by members for members - we don't have a head office (or any office for that matter) or employees.
 The Club is run by its officers and committee, who are elected each year at the AGM (normally held in November or December).
-Committee members aren’t paid, but may claim expenses for travelling to meetings.
 Members who are interested in becoming involved in any aspect of running the Club should speak with any committee member or email the President directly; those who are interested in leading tours (or attending a tour leaders’ course) should contact the Touring Secretary.

 Membership of the Club has a number of benefits.
 If you'd like to become a member, please find out how to do this on the Join Us page.
 If you would like to learn more about the sport, have a look at Going Ski Touring.